tcbutler320/TimeClock-1.01-Vuln/readme.md

 # Overview
 This report details a time-based SQL injection attack in the Employee Timeclock software, version 1.01.
 Included in the report are a exploit-db ready report, two dockerized timeclock 1.01 applications for testing (1 for remote and 1 for local), and this readme document.

+*Edited 10/27/2020: The remote testing server is being shut down.
+Please contact [Tyler Butler](https://twitter.com/tbutler0x90) if you have questions about it*

 ## About Authors

 This vulnerability was discovered by François Bibeau who also developed the proof of concept exploit.
 Additional support was provided by [Tyler Butler](https://tbutler.org) who developed the dockerized application and testing enviorment.